This year, we’re breaking down the boundaries.

 1513 S. 1500 East, SLC, 801-486-1300

-Why: Matthew Lake raised the bar for Mexican food in Salt Lake City by combining authentic technique with sustainably and carefully sourced ingredients.
+Why: Matthew Lake raised the bar for Mexican food in Salt Lake City at Alamexo by combining authentic technique with sustainably and carefully sourced ingredients.
 The result: familiar flavors and favorite dishes—like enchiladas—elevated to crystalline chile perfection.
 Lake honed his skills on the uber picky New York City dining scene, learned authenticity from the masters, like Diana Kennedy and Mark Miller, and was named Best New Chef by Food & Winemagazine.
 But the point is not Lake’s pedigree—it’s his passion.

 Stellar Dish: Tacos Cochinita Pibil